 - 1. Inform: On the basis of the information provided, interested persons are given an overview. - 2.
 Document: On the basis of this information, the candidate compiles his/her portfolio and makes an application for recognition (see application document below). - 3.
 Recognition: The examination board reaches a decision concerning the application.
-The decision is mainly based on the individual portfolio: - (a) The recognition will be implemented and the study time immediately shortened.
+The de-